Hlanden/MatchDJ/README.md

 **An example playlist is added in the download folder**, and you can edit this as you like (or make your own).

 ### Using the app
-* Goal: Whis will play a song for 10 seconds ramping the sound up in the start and down in the end
+* Goal: Whis will play a song for 10 seconds ramping the sound up in the start and down in the end.
+It will play it on 100 % volume for 7 seconds, and then turn the volume down to 50 % the last three seconds so a speaker can announce the scorer etc.
 * 2 min: This will play "Du käre lille snickerbo" for 15 seconds
 * Straffe: This will play "Darth Vaders theme" for 15 seconds

-If you have already pressed one of these buttons, you will have to wait until the commad is done before you can press a new button.

 Enjoy :)